BCP Group: Overview

-The BCP was reorganized as a joint-stock company in 2000, and partly privatized in 2004 by listing on the Casablanca Stock Exchange.
-In 2010, the BCP absorbed the regional bank based in Casablanca, and in 2016 that in El Jadida.
-In May 2012, Paris-based Groupe BPCE became a minority shareholder with a 5 percent equity stake.
+BCP was reorganized as a joint-stock company in 2000.
+In 2004, it was partly privatized through a listing on the Casablanca Stock Exchange.
+The group later absorbed the regional bank based in Casablanca in 2010, and the regional bank based in El Jadida in 2016.
+In May 2012, the Paris-based Groupe BPCE acquired a 5% minority stake in BCP.

-Also in 2012, the BCP Group expanded significantly further into sub-Saharan Africa by taking over the Atlantic Bank Group, with operations in Côte d'Ivoire, Benin, Burkina Faso, Mali, Niger, Senegal, and Togo.
+Also in 2012, BCP Group expanded further into sub-Saharan Africa through the acquisition of Atlantic Bank Group, which operated in Côte d'Ivoire, Benin, Burkina Faso, Mali, Niger, Senegal and Togo.

-By that time, the bank's market share of customer deposits in Morocco was 27.9 percent.
-This translated to customer deposits of 204.9 billion dirhams (1H2013).
-The number of employees in the bank at the end of 2012 was 11,878.
+By that period, the bank held a 27.9% share of customer deposits in Morocco.
+This corresponded to customer deposits of 204.9 billion dirhams in the first half of 2013.
+At the end of 2012, the bank had 11,878 employees.

-By 2014, the Moroccan state sold its residual ownership stake in BCP to the group's regional banks.
-In 2015 a restructuring raised the equity ownership of the BCP in the regional banks to majority stakes of 52 percent, the rest remaining owned by the cooperative clients.
-This has made the BCP increasingly resemble a commercial banking group as opposed to cooperative banking.
-The regional banks, in turn, collectively own a majority of shares in BCP.
+By 2014, the Moroccan state had sold its remaining ownership stake in BCP to the group's regional banks.
+A 2015 restructuring increased BCP's equity ownership in the regional banks to majority stakes of 52%, with the remainder held by cooperative clients.
+This change made BCP more similar in structure to a commercial banking group than to a traditional cooperative banking network.
+The regional banks, in turn, collectively hold a majority of BCP's shares.

-In 2015, the BCP Group acquired the former operations of Banque Internationale pour l'Afrique Occidentale (BIAO) in Niger.
-In 2016, it established a branch in Guinea-Bissau, and later acquired further banking operations in Cameroon (Banque internationale du Cameroun pour l'épargne et le crédit, BICEC), Republic of the Congo (Banque commerciale internationale, BCI), Madagascar (Banque Malgache de l'Océan Indien, BMOI), and Mauritius.
+In 2015, BCP Group acquired the former Niger operations of Banque Internationale pour l'Afrique Occidentale (BIAO).
+In 2016, it established a branch in Guinea-Bissau.
+It later acquired additional banking operations in Cameroon through Banque internationale du Cameroun pour l'épargne et le crédit (BICEC), in the Republic of the Congo through Banque commerciale internationale (BCI), in Madagascar through Banque Malgache de l'Océan Indien (BMOI), and in Mauritius.

-In March 2023, BCP entered into a long-term partnership with Mastercard to improve services in terms of digital solutions and payments.
+In March 2023, BCP entered into a long-term partnership with Mastercard to develop digital payment services and related solutions.

+BCP Group was ranked 22nd on Forbes Middle East's 30 Most Valuable Banks 2025 list.
+It was also ranked 39th on Forbes Middle East's Top 100 Listed Companies 2025 list.

 Operations

-As of end-2022, BCP owned between 51 and 52.5 percent of equity in each of the eight regional banks.
-Its other subsidiaries included Banque Atlantique in Benin (58.6 percent), Burkina Faso (48.8 percent), Côte d'Ivoire (79.4 percent), Mali (57.5 percent), Niger (63.9 percent), Senegal (79.8 percent), and Togo (67.9 percent); BICEC in Cameroon (78.4 percent), BPMC in the CAR (75 percent), BCI in the Republic of the Congo (100 percent), Chaabi Bank in France (100 percent), BPMG in Guinea (61.7 percent), BMOI in Madagascar (66.7 percent), and BCP Mauritius (100 percent).
+As of end-2022, BCP owned between 51% and 52.5% of equity in each of the eight regional banks.
+Its other subsidiaries included Banque Atlantique in Benin (58.6%), Burkina Faso (48.8%), Côte d'Ivoire (79.4%), Mali (57.5%), Niger (63.9%), Senegal (79.8%), and Togo (67.9%); BICEC in Cameroon (78.4%), BPMC in the CAR (75%), BCI in the Republic of the Congo (100%), Chaabi Bank in France (100%), BPMG in Guinea (61.7%), BMOI in Madagascar (66.7%), and BCP Mauritius (100%).

-For 2023, net banking income grew by 10.6 per cent to MAD 22.9 billion.
+For 2023, net banking income grew by 10.6% to MAD 22.9 billion.
 Consolidated deposits totalled MAD 372 billion and consolidated loans stood at MAD 319.4 billion.